alukosdev/ccsp/reference/glossary.md

 !!!
 Should be used when the goal is to **eliminate** system downtime as a threat to system availability altogether.
 !!!
+==- Federated SSO
+Federated SSO is typically used for facilitating interorganizational and intersecurity domain access to resources leveraging federated identity management.
+==- Federation
+An association of organizations that come together to exchange information as appropriate about their users and resources to enable collaborations and transactions.
 ==- File Activity Monitoring (FAM)
 FAM monitors and records all activity within designated file repositories at the user level, and generate alerts on policy violations.
 ==- Financial Management